1425 McHenry Road, Suite 204, Buffalo Grove, IL 60089

 Could Mutual Domestic Violence Restraining Orders Be Issued?

-If both parties are equally convincing and the evidence is inconclusive, a mutual domestic violence restraining order could be filed.
+"If both parties file petitions and the evidence is inconclusive, the court could issue separate orders of protection for each person.
 Obviously, mutual restraining orders are challenging to enforce, given the difficulty in determining guilt or innocence in such situations.
 The true abuser is likely to claim mutual abuse to muddy the water legally and minimize their own culpability.

 What Are the Penalties for Domestic Violence in Illinois?

 Under 720 ILCS 5/12-3.2, domestic battery is a Class A misdemeanor.
 In the state of Illinois, a Class A misdemeanor is punishable by up to one year in jail, probation, and a fine as large as $2,500.
-Domestic battery can be elevated to a Class 4 felony if the accused has a prior conviction for attempted or first-degree murder, aggravated domestic battery, aggravated battery, plus additional offenses.
+Domestic battery can be elevated to a Class 4 felony if the accused has a prior conviction for attempted or first-degree murder, aggravated domestic battery, aggravated battery, or additional offenses.
 Class 4 felonies in Illinois can result in imprisonment of one to three years and a fine of up to $25,000.

 Contact a Lake County, IL Domestic Battery Lawyer